 The Association purchases loan participations from other System and non-System entities to generate additional earnings and diversify risk.
 Additionally, the Association sells a portion of certain large loans to other System entities to reduce risk and comply with established lending limits.
-Loans are accounted for following the accounting requirements for sale treatment.
+Loans are sold and the sale terms comply with requirements under Accounting Standards Codification (ASC) 860 "Transfers and Servicing."